FUNPACK

 • NewLevels A comma-separated list of replacement values for each of the values listed in RawLevels.

 To apply these rules, pass your .tsv file(s) to funpack with the --datacoding_file option.
-They will be applied to all variables which use the data-coding(s) listed in the file(s).
+They will be applied to all data-fields which use the data-coding(s) listed in the file(s).

-To define rules at the variable level, create one or more .tsv files with an ID column containing the variable ID, and any of the following columns:
+To define rules at the data-field level, create one or more .tsv files with an ID column containing the data-field ID, and any of the following columns:

 • NAValues: As above